 You might be wondering to yourself, how do fondles relate to a bird blog?
 And no, I'm not referring to Jeffrey Epstein style touching here.
-If that joke did not offend you off this site, then you are the perfect person to subscribe to the blog!
+If that joke did not offend you off this site, then you are the perfect person to subscribe to our site!

 Are you uncomfortable with the use of the word fondle yet?
 Just wait.